Ten months 17 September 2018 - 05 July 2019

-An introduction to the computer as a design tool.
-Using Vectorworks you will gain an understanding of the tools palette and how to use them to produce 2 dimensional drawings and 3 dimensional Sketchup drawings
+An introduction to the computer as a design tool. using Vectorworks and Sketch Up Pro you will gain an understanding of the tools palette and how to use them to produce 2 dimensional drawings and 3 dimensional drawings

 Part Two: Commercial Design

-By working on two principal design projects, you will develop the skills and knowledge introduced in Part One, whilst being introduced to more advanced skills and design issues relevant to the commercial sector.
+By working on two principal design projects, you will develop the skills and knowledge introduced in Term One, whilst being introduced to more advanced skills and design issues relevant to the commercial sector.
 Through independent research, you are expected to continuously develop a personal knowledge and understanding of design trends in colour, materials, furniture and finishes, and construction methods.
-The continuing programme of lectures and visits will support this research and will expand on subjects raised in Part One.
+The continuing programme of lectures and visits will support this research and will expand on subjects raised in Term One in more detail.
 Emphasis will be given to lighting design, detailed construction of furniture, professional practice and how to manage a design project.

-The Design Process is demonstrated through a concept project which is an interactive pop-up at a music festival.
-This forms an introduction to the issues of ‘branding’ and how to interpret a brand into an interior environment.
+The Design Process is demonstrated through a concept project an interactive pop-up at a music festival.
+This forms an introduction to the issues surrounding ‘branding’ and how to interpret a brand into an interior environment.
 You will learn how to produce preliminary concept design proposals using lively and dynamic drawing skills that are suited to the fast paced commercial sector.